 The estimated average selection effect is found to be negatively correlated with macroeconomic uncertainty.
 The upper panels in Figure 12 use the VSTOXX as proxies for uncertainty and the lower panels use the Gini index.
-During the period with the lowest macroeconomic uncertainty according to the Gini index, at the beginning of the sample, the selection effect is positive.
-This means that the yellow line is above the green line when uncertainty is low.
+During the period with the lowest macroeconomic uncertainty according to the Gini index, at the beginning of the sample, the average selection effect is positive.
+This means that the yellow line in Figure 11 is above the green line when uncertainty is low.
 However, the estimated average selection effect quickly became negative when uncertainty increased at the start of the crisis, suggesting that the yellow line lies below the green line when uncertainty is high.
-The correlation coefficients between the VSTOXX indices and the average selection effect on forecasts of GDP growth one and two years ahead are -0.44 and -0.39 respectively.
-When the Gini index is used to measure uncertainty, these correlations increase to -0.62 to -0.84.
+The correlation coefficients between the VSTOXX indices and the average selection effect on forecasts of